 We will bear the cost of the solicitation of proxies.
-We are soliciting proxies by mail, e-mail and through notice of Internet availability of the proxy materials.
+We are soliciting proxies by mail, e-mail and through the Notice of Internet Availability of the Proxy Materials.
 Proxies also may be solicited personally, or by telephone or facsimile, by a few of our regular employees without additional compensation.
-In addition, we have hired Morrow & Co., LLC for \$8,000 plus associated costs and expenses, to assist in the solicitation.
+In addition, we have hired Morrow & Co., LLC, 470 West Avenue, Stamford, CT, for \$8,000 plus associated costs and expenses to assist in the solicitation.
 We will reimburse brokers and other persons holding stock in their names, or in the names of nominees, for their expenses for forwarding proxy materials to principals and beneficial owners and obtaining their proxies.